 This course acquaints the student with the basic methods of coaching team sports.
 Special consideration is given to training procedures, rules, philosophy, sport psychology, and sport pedagogy.
+Availability: On demand

 PE 209 Individual/Dual Sports

 This course acquaints the student with skill development, theory and coaching skills for a variety of individual and dual sports.